Category: MN Credits

 Only the instructional part of fees qualify for after-school or summer enrichment programs as an educational expense.
-This includes private tutoring expenses, but doesn’t include expenses for materials, supplies, transportation, or room and board.
+This includes private tutoring expenses, but does not include expenses for materials, supplies, transportation, or room and board.

 To qualify, the program must be:

 - Academic in nature.
-This includes courses in such subjects as reading, math, science, history and the fine arts; but it doesn’t include sports and athletic activities, or religious instruction.
+This includes courses in such subjects as reading, math, science, history and the fine arts; but it does not include sports and athletic activities, or religious instruction.

 - Taught by a qualified instructor who is not the child’s sibling, parent or grandparent.
 (See “Definition of a Qualified Instructor,” below.)